-However, when the breast is compressed from top to bottom, tissue in the upper breast can overlap tissue in the lower breast.
-This overlapping tissue can cause the resulting image to look like a cancer.
+However, when the breast is compressed from top to bottom, the tissue in the upper breast can overlap tissue in the lower breast.
+This overlapping tissue can cause the resulting image to look like cancer.
 More importantly, the overlap can obscure small breast cancers.
 Whenever there is a question about the results, a radiologist will request further testing.

 2. 3D mammograms: Helpful for dense tissue

 3D mammography, also called digital breast tomosynthesis, is a relatively new technology.
 This type of screening is similar to mammography in that the breast is compressed, and X-rays are used to generate an image.
 However, during 3D mammography, X-rays are passed through the breast at many different angles, and technology uses this information to create a series of images.